Most agent incidents aren’t “AI problems” — they’re permissions problems

 Key Takeaway

-If an agent can mutate state, it must be governed like a service account: least privilege, deterministic policy checks, and complete audit trails.
-“Prompting” is not a security strategy.
+If an agent can change state, govern it like a service account: least privilege, deterministic policy checks, and complete audit trails.
+Prompts are not access control.

 # Example: minimal agent trace event (JSONL)